 Who are these applicants for international protection?

-Applicants for international protection are entitled to material assistance during the examination of their application for international protection.
+Applicants for international protection (asylum) are entitled to material assistance during the examination of their application for international protection.
 This assistance consists of receiving and guiding them within a reception structure managed by Fedasil or entrusted to its partners (the Red Cross, public social welfare centres, etc.).
-Applicants for international protection do not receive any financial assistance.
+Applicants do not receive any financial assistance.

 Most of the people received are awaiting a decision from the asylum authorities.

 To learn more about asylum statistics and recognition rates, please visit www.cgrs.be.